alabador/interactive-rating-component/README.md

 I also shoehorned my self into a certain way of getting my code to work.
 I should have stepped back and seen it from a different perspective.
 Doing this saved me some time, as I realized I was doing an unncessarily complicated solution, and instead used class lists.

+There's one thing I'm still not completely satisfied with though.
+The interaction with the hover state and active state on the button is not too smooth.
+It only removes the hover state after the cursor is moved.
+Hopefully I can eventually figure out a different way to make this smoother.

 ### Useful resources

 - [Disabling Hover effect in JS](https://stackoverflow.com/questions/26754497/css-disable-hover-effect) - This helped me figure out how to disable the hover effect on my buttons.